 As the Roman Forum began getting clustered and overcrowded, Julius Caesar decided it was time to expand, so he ordered the construction of a new forum in 54 BC.
 Eight years later, the forum was completed in 46 BC and offered more space to handle the packed Roman Forum.

-If you visit the Forum of Caesar, keep in mind that the pillars you see are not the original ones that were built under the orders of Caesar himself.
-The original structure burned down in the last 1st century but was quickly rebuilt by Emperor Trajan, and much of it still stands to this day.
+If you visit the Forum of Caesar, remember that the pillars you see are not the original ones built under Caesar’s orders.
+The original structure burned down in the last 1st century but was quickly rebuilt by Emperor Trajan, and much of it still stands today.

 Claudio Aqueduct